marcofognog/marcofognog.github.io/_posts/2018-05-07-scratch-your-own-frontend.md

 !["xmousable demo"](https://raw.githubusercontent.com/marcofognog/xmousable/master/xmousable-demo-1.gif "xmousable demo")

-*TIP: it's possible to make it (link prettier) passing parameters to not show the letters.*
+*TIP: it's possible to make it [prettier](https://raw.githubusercontent.com/marcofognog/xmousable/master/xmousable-demo-2.gif "xmousable prettier") passing parameters to not show the letters.*

 If it were a comercial software, in the *LEAN* community we'd call it *MVP*, in this case I'd call it a *prototype*: it's code is still clumsy but is enough to start testing in the real world (which is only my machine so far).
 If my approach is good enough, then I might want to invest more time and effort on improving it.